nicodealmirante/builderbot-openai-assistants-b2wy/README.md

 ## Usage

 The bot is configured in the `src/app.ts` file.
 It uses the BuilderBot library to create flows and handle messages.
 The main welcome flow integrates with the OpenAI assistant to generate responses.

+### Chatwoot integration

+Set the Chatwoot credentials in the environment variables to automatically log every conversation in your Chatwoot inbox.
+Incoming messages are recorded as `incoming` type and bot replies as `outgoing`.

 ## Documentation